CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/README.md

 - **Initial Greeting:** Displays a greeting message with a typewriter effect at a designated location on the page, after a brief delay, setting the stage for further interactions.
 - **Additional Information:** Sequentially displays more detailed text, increasing the depth of information presented as the user engages with the content.
 - **Dynamic Positioning:** Each piece of text can appear at different locations on the screen, enhancing the design and user focus on new elements as they appear.

-*
-## ScenarioManagement
+#### `ScenarioManagement/`

-The `ScenarioManagement` folder contains a collection of JSON files and JavaScript scripts that are essential for handling various narrative scenarios in an interactive application.
-This setup enables dynamic content delivery tailored to user interactions.
+The `ScenarioManagement` folder is a work-in-progress (WIP) collection of JSON files and a JavaScript script, designed to handle various narrative scenarios in an interactive application.
+This setup allows for dynamic content delivery based on user interactions.

->>>>>>> Stashed changes
-### Overview of Contents
+##### Overview of Contents

 - **`intro.json`:** Contains the initial dialogue or prompts presented to the user, setting the stage for further interaction.
   - Example Text: "Oh, hello!
 Do you know where we are?"